Reviews10 min read

 So What Actually Is Bluehost?

 Bluehost has been around since 2003 — which, fun fact, is the same year WordPress itself launched.
 It's owned by Newfold Digital (the same parent company behind HostGator and Web.com), and it's been an officially recommended WordPress host since 2005.
-The company hosts over 2 million websites globally, which puts it firmly in the "established player" category.
+The company hosts over 2 million websites globally, so it's definitely an established player in the space.

-Here's the deal though — "officially recommended by WordPress" sounds impressive, but WordPress.org's recommendations list hasn't been updated with the rigor you'd expect.
-It's more of a legacy stamp than a live quality benchmark.
-Bluehost pays a referral fee to WordPress.org, which is absolutely worth knowing before you treat that badge as a neutral endorsement.
+Now here's the thing — "officially recommended by WordPress" sounds impressive, but it's worth knowing that WordPress.org's recommendations haven't been updated with the rigor you'd expect.
+Think of it as more of a legacy badge than an active quality benchmark.
+Plus, Bluehost pays WordPress.org a referral fee, which isn't something they hide but is absolutely worth keeping in mind.

 Key Features of Bluehost in 2026